-VALTS will conduct tornado drills in accordance with the Harms Advanced Technology Center and host school district's regulations.
-We will quickly and quietly proceed down the stairs to the lower level of the building and to the appropriate room where all faculty and students will assume the position required for tornado safety.
-At the conclusion of the drill, we will quietly return to the VALTS classrooms.
+V.A.L.T.S. will conduct tornado drills in accordance with the Harms Advanced Technology Center and host school district's regulations.
+We will quickly and quietly proceed down the stairs to the lower level of the building where all faculty and students will assume the position required for tornado safety.
+At the conclusion of the drill, we will quietly return to the V.A.L.T.S. classrooms.